Adamsky94/Georginas_Craft_Candles/README.md

 Used online [autoprefixer](https://autoprefixer.github.io/) for maximum browser compatibility

 Used online [code formatter](https://webformatter.com/) to achieve optimal syntax

+#### Testing User Stories
+###### Visitor testing

+browse all products
+    - clearly visible call to action button for all visitors of the site

+search products
+    - functioning searchbar in the navigation

+select products based on categories
+    - functioning dropdown menus in the navbar responding to the appropriate search queries

+see more details of individual products
+    - detailed product view on clicking on product cards

+add, delete & update the number of products in a bag
+    - working quantity updating buttons with custom JavaScript

+securely check out and pay for my items of choice
+    - Stripe payment method integrated, tested with demo card number

+view the site on pc or mobile devices & see non-broken, responsive layout on all resolutions and screen sizes
+    - testing methods stated in section above

+view all images, not seeing broken images
+    - correct form of image hosting applied with alt tags

+easily navigate on the site and clear feedback on user interaction
+    - navigation links and toasts providing feedback to the user

+register on the site and have my details saved
+    - functionality provided by django with sending email on registration

+###### Registered user testing

+log in to and log out from my personal profile
+    - working functionality using the django-allauth templates

+save & edit my personal details
+    - updateable contact form implemented in the profile app

+see my previous orders in detail
+    - list of previous orders generated, on clicking the order number you see a more detailed view of that certain past order

+###### Administrator testing

+edit products in detail from the frontend & delete products from the frontend
+    - custom product management page implemented for ease of access, the form on the page correctly updates and saves details in the database

+add, remove or edit categories & products in detail from the backend & see all orders generated from the backend & manage registered users from the backend &
+    - Django makes sure of all CRUD functionality is working as expected

 #### Site in action / login